Healer Tier List for Dragonflight PvP (Patch 10.1.5)

-This healer specialization ranking for the first PvP season of Shadowlands ranks all the specs, helping you determine the best compositions to play.
+This healer specialization ranking for the first PvP season of Dragonflight ranks all the specs, helping you determine the best compositions to play.

 About the Tier List